EA Configuration Guide

 Level Structure: The EA organizes pyramid trades into price-based "levels."
 Each level represents a specific price zone where trades can be opened, with Level 0 being your initial entry.

-Level Size and Spacing: Level Size defines the price distance (in pips) between pyramid levels.
+Level Size and Spacing: Level Size defines the price distance (in pips or points) between pyramid levels.
 Level Size Multiplier increases this distance for each subsequent level, creating wider spacing as price moves further from your initial entry.

 Level 0: Initial entry at any price